Welcome to Holden Village

 Holden Village is a Lutheran ministry, nestled in a forested valley at 3,200 feet in the North Cascade Mountains of Washington state.
 The Village welcomes people of all ages, ethnicities, faiths and backgrounds, offering modest yet comfortable amenities in a wilderness setting.

-The Artist Residency in Community, Ecology, and Spirituality awards three artists the opportunity to work and live for six weeks during February and March at Holden Village.
+The Artist Residency in Community, Ecology, and Spirituality awards three artists the opportunity to work and live for six weeks, February 23rd until April 6th, 2015, at Holden Village.
 Room, board, and work space are included.
 Residents become part of our dynamic winter community, participating in the common rhythms of the Village, sharing vision and creativity.
 Artists selected may be at any stage in their career and work in any media.
 Applications are due December 1.

 NEXT DIRECTORS CHOSEN: (September 19, 2014) It is with excitement and enthusiasm that the Holden Board announces that the next directors of Holden Village will be Chuck Hoffman and Peg Carlson-Hoffman, of Overland Park, Kansas.
 Read the announcement that was made at Holden Village on Friday, September 19 at 6pm by Board President, Karl Anderson, and Josh Post, Vice President.